scottlackey/drone-auth-ecr/README.md

-drone-auth-ecr is a docker image that lives in your private docker registry that can be pulled to auth against ECR from within drone, enabling drone to pull from ECR
+drone-auth-ecr is a docker image that lives in your docker registry that can be pulled to auth against ECR from within drone, enabling drone to pull from ECR

 **Author**: [Scott Lackey](https://github.com/scottlackey)